drhelius/Gearboy/README.md

 - Basic Game Boy Color support.
 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Uses Qt framework for GUI and OpenGL for rendering.
 - Multi platform.
-Compiles and runs on Windows, Linux and Mac OS.
+Compiles and runs on Windows, Linux and Mac OS X.
 - Visual Studio 2010 project provided for Windows.
-Netbeans 7.2 project provided for Linux and Mac OS.
+Netbeans 7.2 project provided for Linux and Mac OS X.

 Things left
 -----------